 DELIVERABLES STATUS Process and publish over 2,000 geodatabase layers/data variables, including 2021 Census American Community Survey, 2021 Maternal Health, 2022 GA Milestones, to name a few.
-More than 2,000 variables have been downloaded and/or developed, processed, analyzed (often), and published by midyear.
+More than 2,000 variables were downloaded and/or developed, processed, analyzed (often), and published, with multiple thousands of additional variable updates downloaded/ in process by yearend.
 By April 1, update statewide city boundary dataset using most current local and Census boundaries.
-Statewide city boundary dataset update using recently collected local government boundaries and 2022 TIGER data is in progress and will be completed by the end of September.
+Statewide city boundary dataset update using recently collected local government boundaries and 2022 TIGER data was completed.
 Complete LandPro, a key element of spatial data that feeds our modeling work, by March.
 LandPro was completed on time and presented to internal users and partners.
 Host 4 quarterly meetings of the Atlanta Region Geospatial Community.
-Two quarterly meetings have been held, and the third scheduled with planning underway for it.
+Four quarterly meetings were held, with broad attendance and supported with newsletters.
 Update suite of GIS planning tools, including TIP and RTP mapping tools, PEST project evaluation tool on a rotating basis as needed by internal clients.
 Anticipate updated TIP tool by August 2023 and updated PEST project evaluation tool by December of 2023.
 TIP and RTP online mapping have been updated to reflect the new MTP nomenclature.
-Mapping assistance for the MTP document is in progress.
-Data collection for the PEST project evaluation tool has started and is on track to be completed by December of 2023.
+Mapping assistance for the MTP document was largely done, with finalization to occur in early 2024.
+Data collection for the PEST project evaluation tool was completed by December of 2023.
 Continue partnering with the Georgia Geospatial Information Office.
-This is occurring regularly, with a prime example being the acquisition and use of a new hyperaccurate LiDAR coverage.
+This occurred regularly, with a prime example being the acquisition and use of a new hyper accurate LiDAR coverage.